Rape of males: National laws

-Previously, English law did not include rape of males as a criminal offense and it was recorded as non-consensual buggery.
-A convicted rapist (of a female) could be imprisoned for life, stated Henry Leak, the chairman of Survivors organization, while buggery only carried 10 years maximum as a sentence.
-This is however no longer the case; the Criminal Justice and Public Order Act 1994 s.
-142 was the first to lead this development and recognize male-victim rape; and the Sexual Offences Act 2003 states that penetration of the "mouth, anus or vagina with [the defendant's] penis" is sufficient for rape at s.
-1(1)(a).
-R v Ismail [2005] All ER 216 further prevented distinction between "mouth, anus or vagina" when sentencing.
-Under the Sexual Offences (Scotland) Act 2009 and the Sexual Offences (Northern Ireland) Order 2008 men can be both perpetrators and victims.
-However, in all parts of the United Kingdom a female cannot be legally charged with 'rape' (she must be instead charged with other offenses such as sexual assault, assault by penetration, or causing sexual activity without consent, of which the latter two carry the same maximum sentence).

 China

 Before 2015, article 236 of the revised Criminal Law of China specifies that the crime of rape may be committed only against women.
 It protects women's right to sexual autonomy but not men's.
 In 2011, the first-ever conviction for sexual assault on a man occurred with a Beijing security guard as the perpetrator, but he was convicted of intentional injury rather than rape, sentenced to one year in prison and to pay 20,000 yuan ($3,026) as compensation.
 A convicted rapist will get at least three years in prison.

 The guidelines of China on child protection strengthen the punishments for sexual offenses against underage girls, but don't offer equal protection to underage boys.
 Molestation of both sexes is treated equally at present, but the rapists of boys can only be charged with child molestation with 5 years in prison as a maximum sentence.
 In September 2013, 27 NGOs called for the law to give equal protection to boys below 18 years old in cases of sexual offences.

 Until November 1, 2015, sexual offences against males above the age of 14 could not be prosecuted unless they also included a physical assault, in which case only the physical component was punishable.
 However, a revision of Article 237, which criminalises "forcible indecency," made that section of the law gender-neutral.
 Offences that constitute rape of males may be tried under this article, with offenders facing a maximum of five years in prison.